SurvivalThroughArchival/JuicyLoris/README.md

 # Quick Notes to potentially have a ganders at:

 Deprecated in C++11 unary_function, binary_function, not1.
-Sprinkled about in Partial, Makrer and Breakpoint files.
+Sprinkled about in Partial, Maker and Breakpoint files.

+Progress on unary function, and not1, not1 can be replaced by not_fn.
+Unary can be replaced with std::function, with a little re-write std::function<bool(object)>

+I don't know what to do with binary function, the template is described as in1, in2, and return value (first arg, second arg, and result technically : https://en.cppreference.com/w/cpp/utility/functional/binary_function)

+People have suggested on StackOverflow the replacement is a lambda, and unary function and binary function can be replaced with lambdas.
+Though i'm unsure (currently) how exactly to go about that.

+std Function will likely need replacing as it too will be depreated.
+For now this is a quick fix to quiet the warnings; which is the current mission.

 These are lines I've made a quick note of, just noting things down, not set in stone they actually wrong, just worth having a look it for any signs or bad code smells: